aws-samples/learning-portal-using-amazon-bedrock/README.md

 # Building a Learning Application using Amazon Bedrock

-This is a Generative AI and a large language model (LLM) application showcase using Amazon Bedrock, Python, and Amazon CDK.
+This is a Generative AI and a large language model (LLM) application showcase using Amazon Bedrock, Python, and AWS CDK.
 It contains the source code of a sample web application for teachers to create course materials and for students, to learn English words and sentences.

 What can teachers do using the web application?
 - Create questions from a sentence using a large language model